Note: This review was updated on December 17, 2020 to cover the changes in Black Mesa: Definitive Edition.

-Despite this, fighting the marines remains one of the best parts of Black Mesa as was the case in the original Half-Life – these guys have definitely better AI than the oftentimes dumb aliens.
-Actually, I encountered some odd enemy behavior when fighting alien creatures like the headcrabs and Vortigaunts (humanoid-like enemies which fire lighting at the player).
+Despite this, fighting the marines remains one of the best parts of Black Mesa as was the case in the original Half-Life – they have definitely better AI than the often dumb aliens.
+Actually, I encountered some odd enemy behavior when fighting alien creatures like the Headcrabs and Vortigaunts (humanoid-like enemies which fire lighting at the player).
 These would sometimes strangely turn their back on me before resuming their attacks, or in the case of the Vortigaunts, run away for no reason.

-Also, the game resorts a bit too often to that cheap trick of spawning enemies behind your back – enemies like headcrabs would “warp in” behind me, catching me by surprise.
-Although it’s clear this is more justified here than in other games, taking into account that protagonist Freeman has opened a portal to an alien world when that experiment goes wrong early in the game.
+Also, the game resorts a bit too often to that cheap trick of spawning enemies behind your back – enemies like Headcrabs would “warp in” behind me, catching me by surprise.
+Although it’s clear this is more justified here than in other games, as protagonist Freeman had opened a portal to an alien world when that experiment goes wrong early in the game.

-It’s also remarkable how the early survival horror feel transitions to all out action in the game’s “surface tension” level, which has you going up against a tank, helicopter and scores of marines in an action-packed chapter that rivals anything the best first-person action games have offered to date.
+It’s also remarkable how the early survival horror feel of the game transitions to all out action in the game’s “Surface Tension” level, which has you going up against a tank, helicopter and scores of marines in an action-packed chapter that rivals anything the best first-person action games have offered to date.

 The game, though, is at its best in the early levels, when you’re skulking in the dark armed only with pistol and crowbar, wary of headcrabs leaping from a corner, ready to devour your face.
 Or when you’re crawling in air ducts not knowing what you will encounter when you emerge at the other end…